Report a Suspicious Transaction

 - SAR – Suspicious activity report;

-After including all the information and documentation, reports can be saved and submitted.
-Once submitted, the reporting entity will receive feedback regarding the success of the submission.
+Once all the information and documentation are included, reports can be saved and submitted.
+Subsequently, the reporting entity will receive feedback regarding the success of the submission.
 Should the submission be rejected, the reporting entity would need to correct the information according to the rejection message and resubmit the report.
-An additional feedback will be sent following this step.
+Additional feedback will be sent following this step.

 Technical STR Reporting Instructions (goAML)